What Is Real-Time Graph Analytics?

 As a powerful technology used to analyze relationships in complex data, graph analytics is consistently gaining momentum because of the need for more efficient data processing.

 Real-time graph analytics combines streaming data technology, graph databases, and graph algorithms to tackle problems not suited for relational databases and batch processing.
-It works best for complex social network research, creating product recommendations for e-commerce platforms, or detecting fraudulent transactions in large systems.
+It works best for complex social network analysis, fraud detection in large systems with big data, and recommendation engines for social media and e-commerce platforms.

 Let's start with real-time analytics